Joseph H. Lewis

 Joseph H. Lewis (April 6, 1907 – August 30, 2000) was an American director and editor of film and television.
 In a 30-year directorial career, he directed numerous low-budget westerns, action pictures, musicals, adventures, and thrillers.
 His stylish B-movies came to be appreciated by auteur theory-espousing film critics in the years following his retirement in 1966.

-Today he is remembered for mysteries and films noir: My Name Is Julia Ross (1945) and So Dark the Night (1946) as well as his most highly regarded features, 1950's Gun Crazy, which spotlighted a desperate young couple (Peggy Cummins and John Dall) who embark on a deadly crime spree, and The Big Combo (1955), with its critically acclaimed cinematography by John Alton.
+He is known for the films Minstrel Man (1944), The Jolson Story (1946, for which he directed the musical sequences), So Dark the Night (1946), Gun Crazy (1950), and The Big Combo (1955).

 Life and career

 Born in Brooklyn, the son of Russian Jewish immigrants, Ernestine (née Miriamson) and Leopold Lewis.
 His father was an optometrist.
 He grew up on the Upper East Side of New York City and attended DeWitt Clinton High School in the Bronx and when his brother, Ben, moved to Hollywood in 1927, he decided to follow with the hope of becoming an actor.
 Ben found him a job as camera assistant and, subsequently, young Joseph became an assistant film editor just as the film industry was converting to sound.

-He began his directorial career (1937–40) by turning out low-budget B-Westerns starring Bob Baker, Charles Starrett, and Bill Elliott.
-Film editors referred to Lewis as "Wagon-Wheel Joe," because of his tendency to use wagon wheels in the foreground to create interesting visual compositions.
+In the mid-1930s he was chief of the editorial staff of Mascot Pictures.
+Colleague William Witney recalled, "Joe Lewis was a handsome, curly-haired man with a ready smile, in his late twenties, and an excellent film editor.
+It was his job to oversee the editing of all the pictures.
+Shortly after [Mascot's successor] Republic was formed, Joe Lewis quit as the head of the cutting room.
+We were sorry to see him go since we all felt he was the head of our team, but he wanted to become a director, He followed his dream and became a damn good director."
+In 1937 he began his directorial career at Columbia Pictures, turning out low-budget B-Westerns starring Bob Baker, Charles Starrett, and Bill Elliott through 1940.
+Screenwriter Oliver Drake coined the nickname "Wagon-Wheel Joe," because of Lewis's tendency to use wagon wheels in certain scenes to create interesting visual compositions.
+"I carried a box with different wagon wheels," Lewis explained.
+"Whenever I'd come to a scene which was just disgraceful in dialogue and all, I'd place a wagon wheel in one portion of the frame and make an artistic shot of it, so by the time the scene was over you only saw the artistic value and couldn't analyze was the scene was about."

 Lewis served with the United States Army Signal Corps as a Sergeant during World War II, making training films at the Army's Astoria Studios.
-One on how to shoot the M-1 rifle was shown well into the 1960s.
+One of these films, demonstrating how to shoot the M-1 rifle, was shown well into the 1960s.